Lead Guitar Solo Lesson – Phrasing Over The Barline

 Check out this video where I show it to you in detail:

-… want to know other ways to make your guitar playing more creative and stand out from other guitar players?
+… want to know other ways to make your lead guitar playing more creative and stand out from other guitar players?

 Here are 3 of my favorites techniques for doing just that: